-SAFOODS is steered by the Nutritional Intervention Research Unit of the South African Medical Research Council to provide South African scientists, healthcare professionals and others interested in the South African Food Data System with a country-specific food composition database.
+SAFOODS is steered by the Biostatistics Unit of the South African Medical Research Council to provide South African scientists, healthcare professionals and others interested in the South African Food Data System with a country-specific food composition database.

 SAFOODS contains information on the energy and nutrient content of foods generally consumed by South Africans.
 Information on food composition captured in SAFOODS comes from different sources, e.g. chemically analysed food, other international food composition databases, scientific articles, and recipe calculations.
 The reference sources of the nutrient information are captured in SAFOODS and available from the food composition database compilers.

 Presently SAFOODS contains nutrient information on 1 472 food items.
 A shortened version of the South African Food Composition Database is available online.

 Different products, e.g. printed tables and software programs containing information from SAFOODS are produced.